jaza-soft/sample-app/README.md

 This line is for second part of feature 2

 I have started working on feature 3 and first part of this feature is implemented.

+This line is added to indicate changes done by reviewer.